 Now all that’s left is to edit and post!

-If you did happen to find this post useful and/or used it to take any of your Instagram shots.
+If you did happen to find this post useful and/or used it to take any of your Instagram photos.
 Tag me so I can see, would love to see your feed.
-My Instagram is here; hit me up, follow for follow and all that jazz!
+My Instagram is here; hit me up, follow for following and all that jazz!